Determined to uncover the best Halloween events Ireland serves up during the haunting season? You’re not alone.

 Spookfest returns to Spike Island in County Cork.

 Families can explore an island of Halloween fun by jumping on board the ferry and enjoying a Halloween-themed guided tour upon arrival.
-There wil be lots of Trick or Treating fun as well as spooky surprises and frightful photo opportunities.
+There will be lots of Trick or Treating fun as well as spooky surprises and frightful photo opportunities along the brand new Halloween-themed quiz trail.

 This event is taking place over Halloween weekend and you are advised to pre-book your tickets.
 Find out more and book your tickets by clicking here.